People All Over Italy Are Angry at Their Government

 The day's protest began with groups demonstrating in the city's two train stations, before they eventually converged in the central square, Piazza Castello.
 There, they began hurling stones at police officers, who responded with barrages of tear gas.
 Weirdly, one group of protesters then turned their attention to journalists and photographers, attacking one photographer with a stick and stealing or smashing the equipment of two others.

 After everyone had their fill of lobbing stuff at each other, protesters demanded that police remove their helmets.
 And to the crowd's shock and excitement, they did.
 Police unions UGL, SIULP say the officers took their protective gear off in solidarity with the protesters, but two police departments later said that officers removed their helmets because the situation was calm, not as an act of support for the movement.

 Today, a confidence vote is being held in Parliament, called for by Prime Minister Enrico Letta to confirm his parliamentary majority after Silvio Berlusconi's Forza Italia party left the ruling coalition.
-Danilo Calvani, an organizer of the Pitchfork movement, told press yesterday that, if the government wins the vote and the current politicians keep their positions, the protest group would start a peaceful march on Rome.
-However, Mariano Ferro, the founder of the movement, told journalists otherwise, stating that protests would continue for a few days first.
+Danilo Calvani, an organiser of the pitchfork movement, told press yesterday that, if the government wins the vote and the current politicians keep their positions, the protest group would start a peaceful march on Rome.
+However, Mariano Ferro – the founder of the movement – told journalists otherwise, stating that protests would continue for a few days first.
 "It is necessary to have a few more days of passion and make Italians' adrenaline rise," he said.

-Post vote, we'll see whether Calvani decides to tow the movement line.
+Post vote, I suppose we'll see whether Calvani decides to tow the movement line.

 See more of Mattia's work on his website.